Key takeaways:

 • Sound recording.
 Some cameras include built-in microphones for sound-recording capabilities.

 • Scalability.
-The UniFi system can support a large number of cameras, allowing you to scale your surveillance needs.
+The UniFi system can support many cameras, allowing you to scale your surveillance needs.

 • UniFi Protect.
 This software enables seamless integration between other Ubiquiti systems, such as a video management system, making it easier to set up and manage.